sujal-creator/skinstore-sujal/README.md

-# Ecommerce Website Clone
+# Ecommerce Website

-This project is a clone of an ecommerce website built for learning purposes.
+This project is an ecommerce website built for learning purposes.
 It utilizes HTML, CSS, JavaScript, and React to recreate the frontend user experience of an ecommerce platform.

 ## Features